-Shopping for a new showerhead?
+Are you shopping for a new showerhead?
 Is your showerhead broken, clogged, or are you just tired of it?
 Before going out and just picking one from the many choices at the store take a second to get an idea of what types of showerheads are available so you can get the most from your purchase.

-First of all the showerhead flow rate is one thing that differentiates the different types of showerheads so it’s good to know what it means.
+First of all the showerhead flow rate is one thing that differentiates the different types of showerheads, so it’s good to know what it means.
 The flow rate of a showerhead is the measure of gallons per minute that a showerhead dispenses.
-According to the DOE federal regulations showerheads cannot produce more than 2.5 gpm at 80 psi (pounds per square inch).
+According to the DOE federal regulations, showerheads cannot produce more than 2.5 gpm at 80 psi (pounds per square inch).

-Fixed: A fixed showerhead is one that is attached to the shower arm that comes out of the wall.
-Like most showerheads you can change a fixed shower head by simply unscrewing the showerhead then screwing on a new one.
+- Fixed: A fixed showerhead is one that is attached to the shower arm that comes out of the wall.
+Like most showerheads, you can change a fixed shower head by simply unscrewing the showerhead then screwing on a new one.
 Take care to hold against the shower arm when unscrewing the showerhead to avoid a broken shower arm.
 Fixed shower heads can come with all types of features like massage, rain, and water saving.

 - Massage or spray pattern: There are many spray patterns available in massage type showerheads.
 Pulse, rain, jet, aeration, and mist are just a few.
 Not all spray patterns are as effective or convenient as other.
 I have seen showerheads with 8 unique spray patterns and as little as one claiming it was a massage showerhead.

-Rain: Rain showerheads are often an overhead style meaning you need to be able to be directly under it for best results.
+- Rain: Rain showerheads are often an overhead style meaning you need to be able to be directly under it for best results.
 Rain style shower heads distribute water lightly and evenly from above with an oversized head for a wide distribution of water.
 Rain showerheads work best in conditions where there is plenty of water pressure to help the showerhead deliver water effectively.